-Attracting and retaining families in Baltimore would be extremely difficult without excellent public schools.
+Supporting families and their needs in Baltimore would be extremely difficult without excellent public schools.
 DBFA's advocacy focuses heavily on supporting Baltimore’s public schools and the 10-year school facilities plan.
 DBFA’s goal is to increase middle-income families attending public schools.
 Our organization works toward better BCPSS for all children in several ways.
 DBFA was a founding member of the Baltimore Education Coalition (BEC), and remains an active participant.

 In March 2014, DBFA supported the BEC in hosting a gubernatorial forum that was well attended by the public and covered by the press.
 DBFA received recognition for helping to provide childcare for the event.
 Additionally, DBFA published an editorial in the Baltimore Sun concerning selection of new City Schools CEO.
 DBFA also focuses on promoting public schools through our Annual School and Children’s Programming Fair, and a yearly town hall-style meeting with CEO of City Schools.